Yuangang-Pan/Yuangang-Pan.github.io/about.md

 title: "About me"
 ---

+- I am a Professor at the Shenzhen Institute for Advanced Study, University of Electronic Science and Technology of China (UESTC).
+I am a member of the Data Intelligence Group (Diggers), led by Prof. Lixin Duan.

-- I am currently an early-career Principal Investigator (PI) and Senior Research Scientist at Centre for Frontier AI Research (CFAR), Agency for Science, Technology and Research (A\*STAR) Singapore.
+- Prior to joining UESTC in Sep 2026, I was a PI and Senior Research Scientist at the Centre for Frontier AI Research (CFAR), Agency for Science, Technology and Research (A\*STAR), Singapore.

 * Before joining A\*STAR, I was a postdoctoral research associate at the Australian Artificial Intelligence Institute (AAII) at University of Technology Sydney (UTS), under the supervision of Prof. Ivor Tsang.